rasterio/rasterio/docs/topics/reproject.rst

 :func:`~rasterio.warp.transform_bounds`
-transforms the bounding coordinates of the source raster to the target coordinate reference system, densifiying points along the edges to account for non-linear transformations of the edges.
+transforms the bounding coordinates of the source raster to the target coordinate reference system, densifying points along the edges to account for non-linear transformations of the edges.